 One of the most popular pasta brands in the world is Barilla.
 Barilla dominates the pasta market: this brand makes up 30% of the pasta market in the US and 10% worldwide.
 (4)

 The non-vegan Barilla exceptions include their tortellini and their “Protein Plus” pasta, which has added eggs.
 All other dried Barilla pastas are vegan-friendly, though.

 Besides Barilla, the popular pasta brands Ronzoni and Mueller’s also offer many vegan boxed pasta options.

 But, as I said earlier, it can’t hurt to check the ingredients before you buy.
 While almost all of these boxed pastas will be vegan, there’s always the possibility they’re not.
-Checking the ingredients will save you from the vegan guilt (and the potential stomach ache) that occurs every time you accidentally eat something non-vegan.
+Checking the ingredients will save you from the vegan guilt (not to mention the potential for stomach aches and constipation) that occurs every time you accidentally eat something non-vegan.

 Vegan pasta recipes